All interested persons are encouraged to contact a MSP recruiter for assistance with the selection process.

 An excellent resource on the Targeted Selection approach to interviewing is the Behavior Based Interviews for STAR techniques webpage, which is provided by the Michigan Civil Service Commission.

 Applicants who successfully complete all selection process steps are invited to the next scheduled recruit school.
-Applicants will receive an appointment letter describing details of the recruit school orientation and specific equipment necessary to begin the training.
+Applicants will receive an appointment letter describing details of the recruit school orientation and specific equipment necessary to begin the training, as well as their post assignment.